 Fun Things to Do in Wales for Teenagers, Kids & Toddlers

-For many people, family holidays are one of the most idyllic parts of the year.
-From making memories with the ones you love, to the opportunity to explore a new place, there are lots of reasons why they’re considered to be such an important aspect of family life.
+For many people, family holidays are the best part of the year.
+From making memories with the ones you love to exploring new places, there are lots of reasons why they’re considered to be such an important aspect of family life.

-But if you’re the parent of teenagers, kids, or toddlers, you may well understand the stresses of finding holiday activities your whole family can enjoy.
+But if you’re the parent of teenagers, kids or toddlers, you may well understand the stresses of finding family holiday activities your everyone can enjoy.
 Different attractions are obviously suitable for different ages, whether it’s a mountain walk that’s too steep for little legs or an historical building that you’re worried will bore your teen.

-Thankfully, you can wave goodbye to hours spent trawling the internet for the best places to visit in Wales for families.
-This post will guide you through fun things to do in Wales for teenagers, kids, and toddlers – so that you can get on with planning your next holiday.
+Wave goodbye to hours spent trawling the internet for the best places to visit in Wales for families.
+This post will guide you through fun things to do in Wales for teenagers, kids and toddlers – so that you can get on with planning your next holiday.

 Fun things to do in Wales for teenagers

 We understand that finding the perfect activity for your teenager can be a struggle at times.
-But whether they’re an adrenaline junkie, a social media devotee, or a nature lover, we’ve curated a list of fun days out in Wales that your daughter or son is sure to enjoy.
+But whether they’re an adrenaline junkie, a social media devotee or a nature lover, we’ve curated a list of what to do in Wales that your daughter or son is sure to enjoy.

 Set in the magnificent Conwy Valley in North Wales, Surf Snowdonia is one of the best things to do in Wales for teenagers who enjoy a thrill.
 This 300-metre-long expanse of fresh water is the world’s first inland surf lagoon – where the waves that rise in the centre can reach as high as your head.